saidk/crud/README.md

 ## Code verification

 ### Tests
-- Run backend tests using Intellij
+- Run backend tests using Intellij or with ./gradlew test